 - Damage to tissues or nerves

-Each type of knee injection carries its own set of specific risks.
+Additionally, each type of knee injection carries its own set of specific risks.
 Some osteoarthritis injections may include processed chicken or rooster combs, and patients with an allergy to eggs or poultry are at risk for an allergic reaction.
-Sometimes, viscosupplementation injections may cause a pseudo-septic reaction in the knee joint, presenting as pain, swelling and redness.
+Sometimes, hyaluronic injections may cause a pseudo-septic reaction in the knee joint that shows up as pain, swelling, and redness.

 - Osteoporosis (bone loss)